digital-work-lab/open-source-project/docs/week_2_git_notebook_committing.md

 </details>

 The repository has been downloaded to our machine (i.e., the Codespace environment).
-Let's enter the directory and to check the status.
+Let's enter the directory and check the status.

 **Note**: To create an empty git project, you would run `git init`.